vmware/vic/tests/test-cases/Group6-VIC-Machine/6-16-Config.md

 7. Check the debug state of the VCH
 8. Check the debug state of the existing containerVM
 9. Create a new container and check the debug state of it
-10. Configure the debug state of the VCH again and check whether the output of vic-machine inspect contains the desired debug state
+10. Configure the debug state of the VCH again and check whether there is only a single snapshot left
+11. check whether the output of vic-machine inspect contains the desired debug state

 # Expected Outcome